tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 ### Configure Environment Variables
 In the Lambda configuration, add these environment variables:

-1. TB_DS_ADMIN_TOKEN: Your Tinybird Data Source Admin Token (Create this in Tinybird)
+1. TB_DS_ADMIN_TOKEN: Your Tinybird Data Source Admin Token (Create this in Tinybird).
+It requires the `DATASOURCE:APPEND` and `DATASOURCE:CREATE` scopes.
-2. TB_DS_NAME: The name of your target table in Tinybird
+2. TB_DS_PREFIX: The prefix to apply to the DynamoDB table names when creating them in Tinybird, it defaults to `ddb_`
 3. TB_API_ENDPOINT: The URL of your Tinybird Workspace, if different than the default.
 You can easily find this in the Add Datasource > Events API example in the UI.
+It defaults to `https://api.tinybird.co/v0/`

-## 3. Add S3 Trigger
+## 4. Add S3 Trigger

 1. In the Lambda function, add a new trigger.
 2. Choose S3 as the source.